Davronjon Ergashev

-Club
+Club career

-Istiqlol
+Istiklol

-He previously played for Regar-TadAZ Tursunzoda and Istiqlol.
+Ergashev previously played for Regar-TadAZ Tursunzoda and Istiklol.

-After his contract with Istiqlol Dushanbe expired, in February 2013 he was on trial in Irtysh Pavlodar.
+After his contract with Istiqlol expired, in February 2013 he was on trial in Irtysh Pavlodar.

 Zhetysu

 Ergashev signed for FC Zhetysu prior to the start of the 2013 season, making his debut on 9 March 2013 against FC Kairat.

 Gabala

 In January 2014, Ergashev went on trial with Azerbaijan Premier League side Gabala, signing a six-month contract with Gabala on 25 January 2014.

-Zhetysu Return
+Zhetysu return

 Following the expiration of his Gabala contract, Ergashev re-signed for FC Zhetysu.

 Taraz

 In June 2016, Ergashev left FC Istiklol, returning to the Kazakhstan Premier League by signing for FC Taraz.
 In January 2017, Ergashev extended his contract for an additional year, seeing him play for Taraz until the end of the 2017 season.

 Khujand

 On 29 January 2019, Ergashev signed for FK Khujand, returning to the club after 10-years away.